FlorianFrank/MemTestX/software/experiment_scheduler/README.md

 ### Test Specification

 Additional YAML files are provided in the `samples` folder, specifying sets of experiments to be executed on specific memory instances.
-A custom format is implemented to allow you to define your own tests, as shown in the following snippet:
+A custom format is implemented to allow you to define your own tests, as shown in the following code example:

 ```yaml